 All the President’s Men (1974) is the story of the most famous American political scandal of the 20th century.
 Written by Washington Post reporters Carl Bernstein and Bob Woodward, the book follows in exacting detail their investigation into the Watergate Hotel break-in and subsequent coverup of that crime.
 The case began with a story on an unusual burglary attempt at the Democratic National Headquarters in the summer of 1972.
 It eventually evolved into an investigation...
 Read All the President's Men Summary

-A Magnificent Catastrophe: The Tumultuous Election of 1800, America's First Presidential Campaign, written by Edward A. Larson and published in 2007, documents the US presidential election of 1800, a highly-contested political drama, preceded by what is considered the first political campaign in American history.
-The front-runners in the contest were widely considered to be the then-current President John Adams and Vice President Thomas Jefferson.
-Although the two men were serving together in the Executive branch...
+A Magnificent Catastrophe: The Tumultuous Election of 1800, America's First Presidential Campaign, published in 2007, was written by Edward J. Larson, also known for Summer for the Gods: The Scopes Trial and America's Continuing Debate Over Science and Religion (1997).
+The book documents the US presidential election of 1800, a highly-contested political drama, preceded by what is considered the first political campaign in American history.
+The front-runners in the contest were widely considered to be...
 Read A Magnificent Catastrophe Summary

 A Man of the People is a 1966 novel by Chinua Achebe.
 Achebe, a Nigerian novelist and well-known figure of African literature, also wrote Things Fall Apart (1958) and Arrow of God (1964).
 A Man of the People chronicles political unrest in an African nation that only recently gained its independence from Britain.
 The novel opens with the narrator, Odili Samalu, awaiting the arrival of Minister Nanga, also known as Chief Nanga, at Anata Grammar...
 Read A Man of the People Summary